MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

     docker compose -f docker-compose-setup.yaml exec genkit sh
     ```

-- We are going to exec into the genkit container we created in the **docker-compose-startup.yaml file**.
+- We are going to *exec* into the genkit container we created in the **docker-compose-setup.yaml file**.
 The reason we are not using **genkit start** as a startup command for the container is that it has an interactive step at startup that cannot be bypassed.
 So, we will exec into the container and then run the command **genkit start**.

 - This should open up a shell inside the container at the location **/app**.